 Why do energy suppliers go bust?

 There are a number of reasons why (mostly) smaller energy suppliers go bust.
 The principal reason, however, is cash flow.
 The energy industry operates on razor-thin margins to begin with.
-And the easiest way for smaller energy suppliers to make an impression is by undercutting the larger suppliers is by undercutting them on their prices.
+And the easiest way for smaller energy suppliers to make an impression is by undercutting the larger suppliers with their lower prices.

 As such, it can take years for a smaller supplier to become profitable.
 If they lose customers due to lapses in customer service (which can easily happen as smaller teams get over-stretched), their cash flow is stretched even thinner.